JPress-IEEE/Backend/README.md

 - **Service Requests & Offers**: Clients post requests and view offers from applicants.
 - **Recommendations**: Suggest applicants based on requests.
 - **Feedback System**: Clients rate and review service providers.
+- **Bookmarks**: Allow users to bookmark offers they are interested in to revisit them later.
+- **Translation**:The translation feature allows translation from various languages to English

 ## Technology Stack